renra/oop-inheritance/README.md

 #A module to provide a functionality as close to the standard OOP inheritance as possible with a bit of my own invention

-The descendant's attributes and functions are not overwritten by those of the ancestor at the time of copying ts functions For Multiple hierarchical inheritance - think twice before you use it.
+The descendant's attributes and functions are not overwritten by those of the ancestor at the time of copying its functions For Multiple hierarchical inheritance - think twice before you use it.
 You might be much better off using mixins